T3kton/t3kton.github.io/source/contractor/tryit/source.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~

+NOTE:  For Ubuntu 18.04LTS there is a little funny business going on with npm, the first apt install will install npm and
+ssl libs that it likes to work with.
+Make sure you don't run any install command that will
+inadvertently remove npm until after you have run the install.
+One thing that will
+remove npm is the apt install requirements to make the disks at the end.
+If you need
+to come back and re-build the contractor ui, make sure you re-install npm if it get's
+removed.

 Building requires running on a Ubuntu Bionic(10.04 LTS) machine, make sure you have at least 10GB of free space.

 Install the required build tools, the PPA has a few required packages for building